 Businesses that set up a strong sales discipline, move proactively to drive sales and anticipate customer needs will not only make money, but also create an environment of trust and integrity.

-At SICOM, we build and sell technology that helps franchised fast food restaurants such as Wendy’s and Burger King run more efficiently and effectively, from kitchen and back of house operations to customer-facing point of sale interactions and digital signage.
+At SICOM, we build and sell technology that helps franchised fast food restaurants such as Wendy’s and Burger King run more efficiently and effectively, from kitchen and back of house operations to customer-facing point-of-sale interactions and digital signage.

 The funny thing, though, is that we rarely sell our products to the folks who run Burger King at the corporate level.
-The relationship begins with corporate brand approval, and that translates to access to a brand’s network of franchisees, but then it is incumbent upon us to foster relationships with and sell to franchise owners directly.
+The relationship begins with corporate brand approval, and that translates into access to a brand’s network of franchisees, but then it is incumbent upon us to foster relationships with and sell to franchise owners directly.
 After all, the individual franchise owners use our technology; they pay our invoices directly and rely on us for day-to-day support in their restaurants.

 This is where an account management framework has great influence on our success.

 As a customer-facing team of 12 professionals, SICOM’s account management group is cold calling and responding to inbound calls from current and prospective customers.
 From inception, we knew it was important for them to maintain a proactive approach in order to drive sales velocity and that success would come down to a mix of ongoing customer care and relationship management.

 The best way we’ve found to do that is from the bottom up.
 Even in the cases where we don’t need to sell in the traditional sense, our account management team walks the customer through a sales process start to finish.
 That’s how the group moves beyond a strict vendor role to become trusted advisors for our customers.
 Because of the high volume of interactions, we approach this a lot like anyone would inside sales: daily phone conversations with existing and potential customers.

 Here’s some insight into what made our account management framework successful out of the gate: